ZupIT/beagle-web-core/docs/renderization.md

-In case you need to update the current view with a tree that comes from the backend, you should not use the renderer directly, instead, you should use [the method `fetch` of the `BeagleView`](beagle-view.md#Fetching-a-view).
-It will internally use all the cache mechanisms of Beagle and also do the rendering part.
+In case you need to update the current view with a tree that comes from the backend, you should not use the renderer directly, instead, you should use [the navigator](beagle-view.md#Fetching-a-view).
+It will internally use all the cache mechanisms of Beagle, update the navigation history and also do the rendering part.